Mercedes-Benz F125

-The Mercedes-Benz F125 is an electrically driven, hydrogen fuel cell concept car unveiled at the 2011 Frankfurt Motor Show.
+The Mercedes-Benz F125 (stylized as the Mercedes-Benz F 125!) is an electrically driven, hydrogen fuel cell concept car unveiled at the 2011 Frankfurt Motor Show.
 It is named 125 to celebrate the 125th anniversary of Mercedes-Benz.

 The 197 in long 2-door coupé has front gullwing doors and provides access to the front and rear seats.

 Powered by an electric motor at each wheel creating a rear-drive biased four-wheel drive "e4MATIC" system.
 The front motors provide 67 bhp and the rear 134 bhp with a total peak of 308 bhp electric motor, powered by a 10-kWh capacity lithium-sulfur battery located in a vertical position behind the rear seats.
 The batteries are provided energy by a hydrogen fuel cell located between the front wheels.

 The F125 has a claimed acceleration time to 100 km/h in 4.9 seconds and a top speed of 220 km/h.